flybywiresim/docs/docs/start/autopilot-fbw.md

 * 🔸 Thrust limits are already very good but might be improved in the future (they are currently lacking adaptation for Mach)
 * 🔸 Thrust limits are now corrected for air-conditioning and anti-ice yet
 * 🔸 Flare Law has been improved to handle fast raising ground before the runway; when in 200 ft RA, the ground should in the area of the runway slope, otherwise issues are to be expected
+* 🔸 AP performance when flying turbulence might not be satisfying in all cases
+* 🔸 During start, no fuel flow is shown
+* 🔸 ROLL OUT law is more sensitive to fps than other laws which can cause oscillations
+* 🔸 ROLL OUT law can cause a divert from the runway when the runway is short (i.e. EDNY)

 #### Considered solved